ordina-jworks/ordina-jworks.github.io/_posts/2017-10-05-Kickstarter-Trajectory-2017.md

 There really is too much to choose from.
 But if I have to pick something, it's the Spring Boot session.
 I previously experimented with Spring Boot at my internship, where nothing seemed to make sense.
-But after this session, everything I was struggling with became clear and fell into place.
+But after this session, everything I was struggling with became clear and fell into place." -- Nick
-" -- Nick

 # The new JWorks colleagues